 The Express 370 is equipped with air conditioning systems for the cabin and the helm.
 Before powering up either system, the air conditioner seacock located in the aft rigging compartment must be opened to supply the air conditioning units with raw water.
 Both systems operate on AC current only.
 Therefore, the generator must be on or the shore power must be connected, with load group 2 energized, before use.
 To operate these systems, turn on the "Air Cond." and "Helm Air Cond." switches on the AC panel to supply power to the air control panels, and the "Air/Cooler Pump" switch to supply power to the water pump.
-The air control panels are located on the galley cabinet near the cabin entrance.
+The cabin air control panel is located on the dinette cabinet and the helm air control panel is located on the galley cabinet near the cabin entrance.
 The thermostatic controls for these systems are similar to household units.
 Next, turn on the "Shower Sump" switch on the DC panel to supply power to the sump pump.
 The condensation drains for the air conditioning units drain to the shower sump and the sump pump will pump the collected condensation overboard.
 Supply vents for the cabin air are located in the galley, dinette, forward v-berth, aft berth, and head.
 The return vent for the cabin air is located below the dinette seating, and the cabin air conditioning unit is located directly forward of this vent.
 Supply vents for the helm air are located in the port deckwing insert and on the inboard side of the port helm seat.
 The return vent for the helm air is located on the forward side of the port helm seat, and the helm air conditioning unit is located directly aft of this vent.
 Refer to the operations manual in your Owner's Packet for specific instructions on using these units.
+See "Air Conditioning Layout" on page 8-26 and "Helm Air Conditioning Layout" on page 8-27 for system layouts.
+See "120V Air Cond. & Cockpit Coolers Diagram" on page 8-46 for a wiring diagram.

 If your boat is removed from the water, leaving the seacock open will drain the water in the air conditioning system.
 This may cause an airlock in the air conditioner water pump in subsequent operation.
 To prevent this drainage, close the air conditioner seacock.
-To winterize, leave the seacock open so the water can drain.
+If the boat is being winterized, leave the seacock open so the water can drain.
 Then, remove any remaining water by blowing pressurized air through the system.
 See the Operation and Maintenance Manual included in your Owner's Packet for additional winterizing information.